gnothiseautonlw/vulnfetcher/README.md

 # Vulnfetcher
 > An enumeration tool similar to searchsploit: it searches the web for known vulnerabilities.
 It fetches related information and public available exploits, scores the results and orders them based on frequency and severity.

 > It differs from searchsploit in that it uses searchengines.
-It is slower, but more forgiving when it comes to search-terms, it's able to process large lists unattended in the background and plays well with nmap.
+It is more forgiving when it comes to search-terms, always gives up-to-date results and plays well with nmap.
+It's able to process large lists unattended in the background

 > ![Vulnfetcher Nmap Demo](/demo/vulnfetcher_simple_search_and_nmap_chain.gif)